European-XFEL/Karabo/doc/concepts/states.rst

      ``if definingState == CHANGING``.

 In rare scenarios states might to be trumped differently.
-Developers can provide for a different trumping method using the ``UserStateSignifier` class.
+Developers can provide for a different trumping method in initialization of the ``StateSignifier``.
 It expects a complete list of base states as input, the order of which determines trumping and provides the same ``returnMostSignificant`` method as in the default trumping implementation.